-A recent study published by Equinix featured good news for the future of interconnectivity and digital growth in Latin America.
+A recent study featured good news for the future of interconnectivity and digital growth via Latin America data centers.
 Interconnectivity refers to the private data exchange between companies.

-The study focuses on Equinix’s own Global Interconnection Index, which highlights the potential for upcoming explosive growth in digital business.
-They use the interconnection bandwidth metric which focuses on total capacity of traffic at IT exchange points inside carrier-neutral data centers like the ones HostDime operates globally.
+The study focuses on the Global Interconnection Index, which highlights the potential for upcoming explosive growth in digital business.
+The interconnection bandwidth metric looks at total capacity of traffic at IT exchange points inside carrier-neutral data centers like the ones HostDime operates globally.

 While Latin America is the smallest region, it is expected to have the fastest upcoming growth of anywhere in the world.
 By 2021, the LATAM region expects a compound annual growth rate (CAGR) of 59%, which would mean over 755 Tbps of installed capacity.
 Right now, LATAM is at 118 Tbps.